CRFisher/Company-Bankruptcy-Classification/README.md

 Dataset hosted by Kaggle
 URL: https://www.kaggle.com/datasets/fedesoriano/company-bankruptcy-prediction

-The aim of this project will be to develop variouis classfication models which will be able to predict whether a company will face bankruptcy in the future
+This project developed various classification models to predict whether a company will face bankruptcy in the future.